Pacific Biosciences Core Enterprise

 Rose-Gordon Bldg.
 Rm.
 141, 222 Maple Ave, Shrewsbury, MA, 01545.

-Alternatives for non-UMass customers are to have the data uploaded to an outside server (using SFTP) or transferred to an external drive meeting our requirements and shipped overnight.
+Data delivery options for non-UMass customers are to have the data uploaded to an outside server (using SFTP) or transferred to an external drive meeting our security/speed requirements and shipped overnight.

 The Origin of the Haitian Cholera Outbreak Strain

 Direct Detection and Sequencing of Damaged DNA Bases